joemoose/dungeoneers.d20/docs/backgrounds/kettlewright.md

 # Kettlewright

+---

-> You are known by the smell of molten metal and the jingle of tin.
+You are known by the smell of molten metal and the jingle of tin.
 You are not a mere merchant but an artisan of fire and metal.

-## Names

-Fergus, Eamon, Bram, Idris, Elara, Darragh, Seren, Rónán, Berek, Lorenz
+---

 ## Starting Gear